luffycodes/Tutorbot-Spock-Phys/readme.md

 **Demo:**
 ![](https://github.com/luffycodes/Tutorbot-Spock-Phys/blob/main/higgs-demo.gif)
-Please see the file higgs-demo-github.gif
+Please see the file higgs-demo.gif

 ### Inference
 To use the model, first install the [fastchat](https://github.com/lm-sys/FastChat/) library, and then follow the steps here: